WSJ/pinpoint-editor/README.md

     You will then be able to access Pinpoint at [http://localhost:3001](http://localhost:3001/).

+## Docker setup

+If you have Docker installed you can run the Pinpoint editor by simply typing `docker-compose up`.
+You can then access Pinpoint at [http://localhost:3001](http://localhost:3001/).

 ## Architecture

 On the server, Pinpoint uses the minimal Express framework for routing.
 Data is stored as JSON using [PostgresSQL's native JSON data type](http://schinckel.net/2014/05/25/querying-json-in-postgres/), which can then be accessed via a simple API (see below for details).
 Data can then be exported to S3-hosted static JSON for production use.